viacheslavpopov/BakeryMVC/README.md

 - Follow the instructions in the set up menu.

 #### For Both Mac & Windows systems
-- Once you have Git installed on your computer, go to this [GitHub repository](https://github.com/dani-t-codes/BakeryMVC.Solution), click the "Fork" button in the upper right hand corner of the page, and clone this application with the following command:`git clone https://github.com/dani-t-codes/BakeryMVC.Solution.git`.
+- Once you have Git installed on your computer, go to this GitHub repository, click the "Fork" button in the upper right hand corner of the page.

 #### Installing C#, .NET, dotnet script, & MySQL
 * Install C# and .Net according to your operating system below.